kensanata/oddmu/README.md

 "this test" therefore gets a score of 8: the entire phrase does not match but each word gets four points.

-Trigrams are sometimes strange: In a text containing the words "software" and "#socialmedia", a search for "#software" returns a result because the trigram "#so" is part of "#socialmedia".
+Trigrams are sometimes strange: In a text containing the words "main" and "rail", a search for "mail" returns a match because the trigrams "mai" and "ail" are found.
+In this situation, the result has a score of 0.

 ## Limitations

 Page titles are filenames with `.md` appended.
-If your filesystem cannot handle it, it can't be a page title.
-Specifically, *no slashes* in filenames.
+If your filesystem cannot handle it, it can't be a page name.

 The pages are indexed as the server starts and the index is kept in memory.
 If you have a ton of pages, this surely wastes a lot of